SouthernMethodistUniversity/hpc_docs/docs/policies/policies.md

 Please [contact us](../about/contact.md) to discuss needs and potential options.
 :::

+## Login Nodes

+Running code, tasks, and persitent processes on login nodes is forbidden.
+The login nodes are a shared environment and running intensive tasks can make the entire system unstable for all users.
+Tasks running on login nodes may be terminated by system adminstrators to preserve system stability.

+Some examples of acceptable use of login nodes:

+- Submitting and monitoring jobs.
+- Editing or viewing files with text editors, IDEs, or similar.
+- Compiling code (compilation tasks that are expect to take a long time or require extensive resources should be run inside of a job)
+- Building Python environments, such as with Conda, UV, or Venv.
+- Downloading files (for large data transfers, please request access to the data transfer nodes)

+If you need assistance submitting jobs, please [contact us](../about/contact.md).

 ## Account and Account Password Sharing Policy

 No two individuals should share the same HPC account, nor